 What is it good for?
-It is no doubt are good supplements to treat osteoporosis.
-There is also good evidence suggested that calcium may prevent certain cancers and control high blood pressure.
+It is no doubt that are good supplements to treat osteoporosis.
+There is also good evidence suggesting that calcium may prevent certain cancers and (#Ad)control high blood pressure.

-Dairy products like milk, cheese, yogurt; vegetables; soy products; grains are some of the food sources for calcium.
+Dairy products like milk, cheese, yogurt; vegetables; soy products; grains are some of the food sources of calcium.

-Rich in EPA/DHA, PUFA, and omega-3 fatty acids with numerous health benefits claims such as supporting heart health, reduce inflammation, prevent stroke, improve symptoms of depression, aid in weight loss, improve eye health and many more.
+Rich in EPA/DHA, PUFA, and omega-3 fatty acids with numerous health benefits claims such as supporting heart health, reducing inflammation, preventing stroke, improving symptoms of depression, aiding in weight loss, improving eye health, and many more.